Learn how to decoupage a simple wood chair! This decoupage chair was created for a book lover – use any graphics you like with this method.

 When everything had dried I went back in with my craft knife to trim away any excess paper and then did some very light sanding just along the edges just to make sure there were no little pieces of paper that might get pulled up with use.

 I sealed all the paper surfaces with two coats of furniture Mod Podge (sanding very lightly between coats).

-And the chair is ready to go!
+And the decoupage chair is ready to go!

-I was kind of amazed at how quickly this DIY chair project came together.
+I was kind of amazed at how quickly this decoupage chair project came together.
 Honestly, the majority of time went into finding the graphics and waiting for things to dry (fortunately I had snacks!).

 As an added bonus my somewhat ancient and very well

 worn loved teddy bear will now finally have his shot at internet fame!